Man Accused Of Hacking Bulgaria's Tax Agency Is Released And Given Lesser Charges

 According to The New York Times, some Bulgarian officials have suggested that Russia may have been behind the attack as retaliation for the country's purchase of American-made fighter jets.

 Last year a data protection law was implemented across the European Union that fines companies that mismanage their data.
-Bulgaria's tax agency is facing a fine of up to 20 million euros, or $22.4 million for the data breach.
+Bulgaria's tax agency is facing a fine of up to 20 million euros, or $22.4 million, for the data breach.

 Experts who examined the stolen data in Bulgaria said the hack wasn't a complicated operation, and that lack of preventative action from the government is to blame.
 Out-of-date computer systems are especially vulnerable to a breach.
-Less than a year ago, the country's Commercial Registry got taken down by another cyber attack.
+Less than a year ago, the country's Commercial Registry got taken down by another cyberattack.

 Prime Minister Boyko Borisov said in a government meeting on Wednesday that Boykov is a "wizard" hacker and that the country should hire similar people to work for the state.